dodaro/asp2cnl/README.md

 Syntax to convert a list of CNL sentences into natural language using a LLM

 ```
-python cnl2nl/cnl2nl.py -f <CNL JSON FILE> -m <LLM MODEL NAME> -o <OUTPUT FILE>
+python cnl2nl/cnl2nl.py -f <CNL JSON FILE> -m <LLM MODEL NAME> -o <OUTPUT JSON FILE>
 ```

 The default value `<LLM MODEL NAME>` is set to  `openchat` and can be omitted.
-Results will be stored into the json file whose default name is `cnl2nl.json`
+Results will be stored into a json file whose default name is `cnl2nl.json`

 A simple example is
 ```